GitTrack/Documentation

 Branch Pattern Matching

-GitTrack supports powerful wildcard patterns for branch tracking, making it easy to monitor groups of related branches without having to configure each one individually.
+GitTrack supports wildcard patterns so you can monitor groups of branches without configuring each one individually.

 *